-Piracy within the media industry began long before the emergence of the internet, and it continues to exert pressure on content owners and broadcasters alike.
+Pirate content within the media industry was available long before the emergence of the internet, and it continues to exert pressure on content owners and broadcasters alike.
 There is no silver bullet to eliminate this illegal activity and despite the arrival of new technology in the form of subscription services, offering greater accessibility than ever before, piracy continues to grow at a seemingly uncontrollable rate.

 Exclusive consumer research study